aefarrell/aefarrell.github.io/_posts/2023-01-15-intpuff2_successive_approximations.md

 If you are doing a huge number of calculations, and can tolerate some model error, then the integral approximation is a good choice.
 It is the fastest and can perform as well as the discrete puff model.
 That said, there is an elephant in the room: The two integral approaches strictly require that all of the puffs are moving along the same line, at the same speed.
 For a great many chemical release scenarios that is entirely the set of assumptions being made, so it works great.
 However, for more complex atmospheric conditions -- with variable windspeed and direction -- then they don't work at all.
 Or, at least, it is not obvious to me how to adapt them to work.
 A slightly tweaked discrete puff model, tracking each puff's individual center location and windspeed, would be quite easy to implement, giving a more *flexible* model overall.
 This is in fact the how several more complicated atmospheric dispersion modeling tools work.

-For a complete listing of code used to generate data and figures, please see the [corresponding julia notebook](https://nbviewer.org/github/aefarrell/aefarrell.github.io/blob/main/_notebooks/2023-01-15-intpuff2_successive_approximations.ipynb)
+For a complete listing of code used to generate data and figures, please see the [corresponding julia notebook](https://github.com/aefarrell/aefarrell.github.io/blob/main/_notebooks/2023-01-15-intpuff2_successive_approximations.ipynb)
 {: .notice--info}

----
+## References

++ <a name="ccps-1999">AIChE/CCPS</a>.
+1999. *Guidelines for Consequence Analysis of Chemical Releases.* New York: American Institute of Chemical Engineers
++ <a name="lees-1996">Lees</a>, Frank P. 1996. *Loss Prevention in the Process Industries, 2nd ed.* Oxford: Butterworth-Heinemann
++ <a name="slade-1968">Slade</a>, David H. 1968. *Meteorology and Atomic Energy*.
+Springfield, VA: National Technical Information Service [doi:10.2172/4492043](https://doi.org/10.2172/4492043)